-Women who have a UPCD are more likely to have a negative birth experience (Kjerulff, & Brubaker, 2018; Grisbrook et al., 2022) as well as increased rates of postpartum depression (Xu et al., 2017) and trauma (Ayers et al., 2016).
-This discrepancy is reflected in our second study when comparing between VD, PCD, and UPCD women .
-UPCD women more likely to identify a moment of least support and less likely to identify a moment of most support.
-Lack of emotional support and lack of decisional inclusion were the top characteristics of their least supportive moments.
-When asked to identify a moment when emotional support was lacking during birth, women who had a UPCD were nearly twice as likely to identify a moment, compared to women with a VD.

 Decision-making during childbirth, regardless of the delivery mode, is challenging in that it requires negotiating the risks of mother and baby, interpreting uncertain diagnostic information, and balancing a patient’s desire for control with the authority of the healthcare provider (Konheim-Kalkstein et al., 2018).
-Further variables such as time pressure, staff shortages, and medical bureaucracy can obstruct patient-centered communication (Huschke, S. 2021).
-In emergencies such as an UPCD, decision-making and informational inclusion can be particularly difficult for the healthcare team, and fully informing the patient may not be possible.
+Further variables such as time pressure, staff shortages, and medical bureaucracy can obstruct patient-centered communication (Huschke,.
+2021).
+In emergencies such as an UPCD, decisional and informational inclusion can be particularly difficult for the healthcare team, and fully informing the patient may not be possible.
 Informing the patient and reaching a shared decision in these situations is further complicated by prognostic uncertainty and the limitations of medical knowledge.
 How then to reconcile time pressure and occasionally imminent danger to mother and newborn, with women’s pressing non-medical needs?

-Professional guidelines regarding complex medical situations and ethical dilemmas exist in obstetrics and enable the obstetric team to provide care for these patients; however, it seems that the toolbox is lacking a guideline of how to provide the psychological support that our study identified as crucial, to laboring women.
+Professional guidelines regarding complex medical situations and ethical dilemmas exist in obstetrics and enable the obstetric team to provide care for these patients; however, it seems that the toolbox is lacking a guideline of how to provide the psychological support that our study identified as crucial, to laboring women, while taking into account time and medical constraints.
 Searching through the American College of Obstetricians and Gynecologists (ACOG) clinical management guidelines for Obstetrician-Gynecologist list of titles from August 2020 it appears that no document regarding psychological support of women during childbirth exists (American College of Obstetricians and Gynecologists, 2020).
 Performing the same search through the website of the Royal College of Obstetricians and Gynaecologists (United Kingdom) reveals several guidelines that address psychological support.
-However, one is in regards to the management of women with late intrauterine fetal death and stillbirth and the other is regarding the management of women with nausea and vomiting of pregnancy and Hyperemesis Gravidarum while none are related to the management of women in labor (Royal College of Obstetricians and Gynaecologists, 2021; Royal College of Obstetricians and Gynaecologists, 2010).
+However, one is in regard to the management of women with late intrauterine fetal death and stillbirth and the other is regarding the management of women with nausea and vomiting of pregnancy and Hyperemesis Gravidarum while none are related to the management of women in labor (Royal College of Obstetricians and Gynaecologists, 2021; Royal College of Obstetricians and Gynaecologists, 2010).
 Similarly, searching the term ‘psychological support’ in one the major textbooks in obstetrics (Gabbe et al., 2016) did not yield any matching, so that essentially there appeared to be no mention of psychological support during birth.5

 The lack of guidelines on medical team psychological support for women in labor is even more evident in recent ACOG committee opinions regarding approaches to limit interventions during labor and delivery (ACOG Committee Opinion No. 766, 2019).
-In this document, on one hand, it is recommended that women who are in the latent phase of labor should have the opportunity to engage in shared decision making to create plan for self-caring activities and coping techniques, and that continuous one-to-one emotional support provided by support personnel such as a doula is associated with improved outcomes for women in labor.
-Yet concrete tools for doing so are lacking, possibly because of their focus on the non-medical aspects of delivery.
+In this document, on the one hand, it is recommended that women who are in the latent phase of labor should have the opportunity to engage in shared decision making to create plan for self-caring activities and coping techniques, and that continuous one-to-one emotional support provided by support personnel such as a doula is associated with improved outcomes for women in labor.
+Yet, on the other hand, concrete tools for doing so are lacking, possibly because of their focus on the non-medical aspects of delivery.